Jicama juice is dense-packed with a tremendous

 Breathlessness and asthma: Jicama contains high anti-oxidant and anti-inflammatory properties that are helpful for relieving breathlessness and asthma.

 Bruising and swelling: Deficiency of vitamin C can cause bruising and swelling problems for some people.
-So taking in jicama can solve deficiency problems of that result in easy bruising and swelling.
+So eating jicama helps reduce deficiency problems that result in easy bruising and swelling.

 Cold and flu: Including jicama in your daily juice fix helps prevent cold and flu.